...

 Step 4: Implementing Corrective Actions

 If any defects or deviations are identified during the inspection of the first article, this step involves implementing corrective measures to rectify them.
-This step ensures that the manufacturing process is optimized to deliver products that align with the design specifications.
+This step ensures the manufacturing process is optimized to deliver products that align with the design specifications.

 1. Identifying the Causes of Defects